-At a time when legal technology has never been more crucial, Suffolk University Law School’s groundbreaking program has once again been named No. 1 in the nation by preLaw Magazine.
+At a time when legal technology is more critical than ever, Suffolk University Law School’s groundbreaking program has again been named No. 1 in the nation by preLaw Magazine.
 [Below image, NBC Boston interviews LIT Lab Clinical Fellow Quinten Steenhuis.]

 PreLaw evaluated which law schools are doing the best job preparing the lawyers of the future.
 The magazine was especially interested in how well law schools are teaching students to harness technology to meet the demands of a legal industry transformed by the global pandemic.

 “Suffolk had a growing and nationally recognized legal tech infrastructure well before COVID hit.
 It boasts the Legal Innovation & Technology (LIT) Institute, the LIT Lab, the LIT Concentration, the Online LIT Certificate and LIT electives,” wrote preLaw’s managing editor Mike Stetz in his rankings coverage.

 PreLaw said this “tech firepower allowed Suffolk to jump into action” when the pandemic struck.
 It praised Suffolk’s “tech whizzes” for creating a mobile tool that allows people to access court forms and then walks them, step by step, through the forms’ complex questions.